-Pope Francis will face protests about child abuse when he visits...
+Pope Francis will meet clerical sex abuse victims when he visits...

 The Pope's latest intervention on child abuse days before his visit to Ireland is too little too late, a campaigner said.

 Pope Francis said the church had delayed action and urged a culture of care at present and in the future as he published a strongly-worded letter on the subject.

 He arrives in Ireland this weekend, a country where the Catholic church has been rocked by a series of sex abuse scandals involving members of religious orders.

 Margaret McGuckin, leader of SAVIA (Survivors & Victims of Institutional Abuse), a charity set up to give a voice to victims of historic abuse in Northern Ireland, said: "It is a last-ditch attempt to see what he can do.